April 1, 2023

 • At least 18 years old

-• Always available to receive legal documents during regular business hours
+• Always available during normal business hours

 Can I change my registered agent after my Texas LLC is approved?

-3. File Your Certificate of Formation
+Step 3: File your Certificate of Formation

 Once you have the requirements ready, the next step is filing your Certificate of Formation.
-It's called "Articles of Organization" in other states.
-And it serves as your LLC's official paperwork.

-• Business name
+• Business entity type and name

-• Registered agent and their office
+• Registered agent and registered office

 • Governing authority (aka management structure)

-• Official purpose of the company
+• Official business purpose

 You also need to pay the state filing fee via personal checks, major credit cards, LegalEase debit cards, and money orders.